anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

 - ballRadius's scope was changed from private to public final static, as the altered method checkHitToBlock() in the Block class uses ballRadius to calculate more accurate ball-block collisions.
 - According to Bob's Concise Coding Conventions, it should be possible to see the whole method from start to finish without scrolling.
-This was not the case for methods setPhysicsToBall(), saveGame(), loadGame() and onUpdate().
+This was not the case for methods setPhysicsToBall(), saveGame(), loadGame(), onUpdate() and onPhysicsUpdate.
-- Therefore they were refactored, and have helper methods introduced to make the methods more modular and easier to understand.- method setPhysicsToBall() has helper methods moveBall(), handleBallYBoundaries(), handleBallPaddleCollision(), handleBallXBoundaries(), handleBallWallCollisions() and handleBallBlockCollision().
+- Therefore they were refactored, and have helper methods introduced to make the methods more modular and easier to understand.
+    - method setPhysicsToBall() has helper methods moveBall(), handleBallYBoundaries(), handleBallPaddleCollision(), handleBallXBoundaries(), handleBallWallCollisions() and handleBallBlockCollision().
 They are used to make the method setPhysicsToBall() more maintainable and easy to read.
 Each helper method is responsible for a specific aspect of the ball's behavior.
     - method saveGame() has helper methods saveGameInfo(), saveBlockInfo() and closeOutputStream().
     - method loadGame() has helper methods copyGameInfo() and copyBlockInfo().
     - method onUpdate() has helper methods handleBlockHit() and handleBlockType().
+    - method onPhysicsUpdate() has the helper method handlePowerType().
 - As there were multiple duplicate blocks of code for starting the game engine, a function startEngine() was introduced and utilised throughout the start() function.
 - functions setSavePaths() and checkForDDrive() was introduced to save the game state into directory as per user's storage facilities.